rocketeers/docs/II-Concepts/Tasks.md

 ?>
 ```

-The `task` metod takes three arguments: the name of the task, it's execution (one-line command, closure, class), and a description of what it does.
+The `task` method takes three arguments: name of the task, its execution (one-line command, closure, class) and a description of what it does.

-These tasks will be automatically registered with Rocketeer, you'll then be able to execute them either via the CLI by doing per example `php rocketeer composer` or via the facade :
+These tasks will be automatically registered with Rocketeer.
+You'll then be able to execute them either via the CLI by doing for example `php rocketeer composer` or via the facade:

 ```php
 Rocketeer::execute('composer');